Data will talk to you if you’re willing to listen to it.

 - What kind of impact will the current social media image have on our future revenue?

 There are quite a number of statistical modeling methods which can help in eCommerce predictive analytics.
-Here are a few and how they can help you in your eCommerce business.
+Here are a few techniques that can help you develop insights about your eCommerce business.

 - Linear Regression